 - 4 scoops of vanilla ice cream

-- Store remaining apples in refrigerator or they can be frozen.
+Store remaining apples in fridge or they can be frozen to use later.

 Combine all ingredients in a blender or food processor and blend.
 Top with whipped cream and a dash of cinnamon if desired.